 If you are doing the Extended Walk to Dormans, go to §10.

-Alternatively, leave the churchyard through the Old Town.
-Take the footpath heading east from Church Road to the station.
+Alternatively, leave the churchyard through the Old Town and take the footpath from Church Road directly to the station.

 The suggested route to the station includes an attractive loop around the water meadow on the other side of the railway.
 If you are in a hurry you can take the direct route in §9b, retracing your outward route past The Star pub.